Last Updated on 14 January 2026 by Cycloscope

 What’s wrong with your current saddle?
 What are the issues?

-is it rubbing?
+Is it rubbing?
 Maybe the saddle is too wide

 Measure your sit bones to get the right saddle size and shape